 Stat-Dx checks for every possible pathogen of a specific syndrome in an hour, allowing a rapid diagnosis.
-Usually such tests involve sending samples for lab analysis, meaning effective treatments are delayed, or incorrect antibiotics prescribed.
-Stat-Dx's platform, which has since achieved regulatory approval, applies a chemical process to the sample, which amplify pathogens causing them to fluoresce.
-Sophisticated algorithm and software techniques were developed, with support from Tessella, to link the fluorescence pattern to the presence of a specific pathogen, achieving diagnosis accuracy of more than 98%.
+Usually, such tests involve sending samples for lab analysis, meaning effective treatments are delayed, or incorrect antibiotics prescribed.
+Stat-Dx's platform, which has since achieved regulatory approval, applies a chemical process to the sample, which amplifies pathogens and causes them to fluoresce.
+Sophisticated algorithm and software techniques were developed, with support from Capgemini Engineering, to link the fluorescence pattern to the presence of a specific pathogen, achieving diagnosis accuracy of more than 98%.
 The system gives doctors a rapid diagnosis of the exact infection, allowing them to prescribe the right treatment immediately.